citizenweb3/.github/profile/README.md

 - Self-hosted, non-custodial, censorship-resistant by design

 ### AI Agent Workforce Platform
-We don’t just run validators — we **build and integrate autonomous AI teams** for other Web3 projects, DAOs, explorers, wallets, and services.
+We don’t just run validators — we **build and integrate autonomous AI teams** for any projects.
+Wether Web3, Web2 or real business.
 ValidatorInfo.com is our flagship live example.
 We help projects design, deploy, and run their own AI workforces for growth, operations, outreach, and innovation.

 ### Other Public Goods